Skip to content

 Career overview

 Sahar is a Senior Lecturer and researcher in marketing.
-A pharmacist by background she holds an MSc in Biotechnology and Entrepreneurship and a PhD in Business and management from the University of Nottingham which focuses on consumer use of smart devices in the context of health, fitness and self-tracking.
-Sahar spent time in the pharmaceutical and medical device industry as a Product Manager, where she managed several social media campaigns and worked with organisations to launch both consumer (B2C), and medical-grade (B2B) products successfully in the MENA region.
-Her experience in industry has formed the basis of her teaching ethos which is centred around the power of industry-focused marketing education and the application of theoretical concepts, to real-life situations.
+A pharmacist by background, she holds an MSc in Biotechnology and Entrepreneurship and a PhD in Business and Management from the University of Nottingham, which focuses on consumer use of smart devices in the context of health, fitness and self-tracking.
+Sahar spent time in the pharmaceutical and medical device industry as a Product Manager, where she managed several social media campaigns and worked with organisations to launch both consumer (B2C) and medical-grade (B2B) products successfully in the MENA region.
+Her experience in industry has formed the basis of her teaching ethos, which is centred around the power of industry-focused marketing education and the application of theoretical concepts to real-life situations.
 Before joining NTU, Sahar held a full-time position at De Montfort University, after working part-time at the University of Nottingham and Birmingham City University while doing her PhD.
-During her time in higher education, she designed, led and taught several modules on undergraduate, MSc, and MBA courses which included Direct Marketing, Global Marketing, Digital Consumer Behaviour, Digital Entrepreneurship, Entrepreneurial Marketing and Project Management.
+During her time in higher education, she has designed, led and taught several modules on undergraduate, MSc, and MBA courses, including Direct Marketing, Social Marketing, Digital Consumer Behaviour, Digital Entrepreneurship, Entrepreneurial Marketing and Project Management.

 Research areas

-Sahar’s research focusses on the impact, and use, of smart technology with a special interest in the role these devices play in shaping users’ reality and/or practices, and the impact on their decisions, activities and wellbeing.
-Further, as a health professional by background, Sahar has a keen interest in how marketing influences health and wellbeing, and how our behaviours as consumers may relate to those.
+Sahar's research explores the impact and use of smart technology, with a particular interest in how these devices shape users' practices, realities and wellbeing.
+A central thread is consumer vulnerability and the hidden harms that can arise from normative technology design, especially in health and fitness contexts such as self-tracking and wearables.
+As a health professional by background, Sahar is also interested in how marketing influences health and wellbeing, and how everyday consumer behaviours relate to those outcomes.

 Current grants: